ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

 6. Select 1 or more instance IDs for which you want the data to be visible to users that are members of this team.

 7. Add additional `global` attributes.
 Other attributes are available per {{site.data.keyword.cloud_notm}} service.
-In the [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services) topic, identify the service tha you want to monitor and navigate the the *More info* section.
+In the [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services) topic, identify the service that you want to monitor and navigate the the *More info* section.
 Look for the section **Attributes for segmentation** to get the list of attributes that you can use to segment metrics for that service.

 8. Click **Save**.